aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `MintRef`

-MintRef can be used to mint the fungible asset into an account's wallet.
+MintRef can be used to mint the fungible asset into an account's store.

 <pre><code><b>struct</b> <a href="fungible_asset.md#0x1_fungible_asset_MintRef">MintRef</a> <b>has</b> drop, store